 Manicured green lawns may look pretty, but they don't provide much value for your local wildlife.
 By changing up just a few lawncare habits, you can help your local birds, reptiles, and small mammals survive the winter in style.

 Allow your yard to become what it was originally meant to be: a habitat.
 For the winter, at least, let all of that fallen foliage provide shelter, warmth, and food for birds, squirrels, mice, frogs, and other critters.
 Dead flowers, rotting fruit and unripened vegetables provide seeds, leaves, and stalks that many animals depend on for food.
 Fallen branches, sticks, and leaves provide shelter and places to hide, and much of it will be used as nesting material in the spring.

 If you live in an area that doesn’t provide much shelter by way of trees, bushes or thick brush, you can help provide roosting sites by planting dense bushes, trees, and vines that are evergreen (retain their foliage during the winter) or by adding nesting boxes of various sizes to your yard.
 Just be sure they’re out of reach of dogs and cats!

 The best solution for keeping seed feeders mold-free is to keep them under a covered area, out of the rain.
-Some birdfeeders come with covers that are wide enough to do the trick.
+Some bird feeders come with covers that are wide enough to do the trick.
 Always keep them clean and filled with fresh seed.
-Discard old birdseed, and if you notice mold, wash the feeder in water and bleach and let it dry completely before refilling it and hanging it in a drier place.
+Suet blocks are a great way to provide the high-fat nutrition birds need over the winter months, and they’re usually eaten up before they have a chance to even think about molding!